amorsey/levenshtein-search/README.md

 Example input:

 1 3 1 5

 HEALTH

 HANDS

 (output: 7) (HEALTH - HEATH - HEATS - HENTS - HENDS - HANDS)

 (If your dictionary doesn’t have a couple of these words in there, don’t worry -- you’re scored on your code, not your word list.)

 1 9 1 3

 TEAM

 MATE

 (output: 3) (TEAM - MATE)

 7 1 5 2

 OPHTHALMOLOGY

 GLASSES

 (output: -1)

 ## Solution
+### Running Program
-To run the program make sure you have Python3 and pip3 install on your machine.
-I suggest running the program in a enviroment using virtualenv.
+1. Make sure you have Python3 install on your machine.

-### Setup
-Creaing an enviroment (optional):
-'''virtualenv ENV -p python3 #optional source ENV/bin/activate #optional'''
-Installing libraries:
-'''pip install
-'''
-###
+1. Downlaod the 20k.txt and LevSearch.py files, and make sure they are both in the same directory.
+2. Run LevSearch.py with Python3.

-## Explanation
+### Explanation
-You can imagine each word as a node on a graph, where words with a Levenshtein of 1 (L1) are connected by an edge.
+You can imagine each word as a node on a graph, where words with a Levenshtein of 1 are connected by an edge.

-When looking at the problem this way there are two main tasks:
+When looking at the problem this way the once you convert it into a graph you can use a standard graph search algorythm to find the shortest distance.
-1. Create the graph.
-2. Search the graph for the shortest path between any given words.

-For finding a word's neighbors we can compare it to every other word in the dictionary for an O(n) time, where n is the size of the dictionary.
-However if we iterate through all variations of a word and check in a hashmap it takes O(n) time once to create the hashmap, and O(m) for each subsequent check.
-Assuming n >> m, or in other words, that our dictionary size will be much larger than our word lengths, than this is a good tradoff.
-If we are doing multiple searches through the same dictionary we can further save time by reusing the graph we create.

-#To search the graph I used standard A* pathfinding with number of differing
-#letters as my heuristic.
-I could have used Levenshtein distance, but that
-#does not account for anagrams, so I choose the more general option.
-In the
-#worst case it searches all words, all words are connected to eachother, and
-#it has to find all neighbors each time.
-That gives, O(n^2m).
+1. Read in data and create lookup tables for each word and the anagrams of each word.
+2. Starting with the first word:
+..1.
+Sort it's letters and check that against the anagram table.
+..2.
+Permutate through each leter variation and check those against the word table.
+..3.
+Add any matching words to a list of neighbor words.
+..4.
+Choose a word from the list of seen words with the smallest change cost and repeat.
+3. Continue this process until one of two things happen:
+..1.
+You run out of seen words.
+Then return -1.
+..2.
+You have found the destination word, and your remaining seen words all word create longer paths than your current shortest path.

+### Runetime
+Step 1 will take O(nm) time where n is the size of the dictionary and m is the size of the longest word.
+Since m much smaller than n we can simplify this to O(n).

+Steps 2 and 3 can be done at the same time by only adding nodes to our graph as we traverse it.

+The traversal of a graph using a queue of seen vertices has a runtime of O(elog(v)) where e is the edges and v vertices, or O(n^2log(n)) because at most each node isconnected to each other node.

+However because we are using a priority queue, and choosing smallest step our average time will be much better than this.